Nicolas Sarkozy: In Government: 1993–1995

-First term as Minister of the Interior: 2002–2004
+First term as minister of the interior: 2002–2004

-Towards the end of his first term as Minister of the Interior, in 2004, Sarkozy was the most divisive conservative politician in France, according to polls conducted at the beginning of 2004.
+Towards the end of his first term as minister of the interior, in 2004, Sarkozy was the most divisive conservative politician in France, according to polls conducted at the beginning of 2004.

 Sarkozy has sought to ease the sometimes tense relationships between the general French population and the Muslim community.
-Unlike the Catholic Church in France with their official leaders or Protestants with their umbrella organisations, the French Muslim community had a lack of structure with no group that could legitimately deal with the French government on their behalf.
+Unlike the Catholic Church in France with its official leaders or Protestants with their umbrella organisations, the French Muslim community had a lack of structure with no group that could legitimately deal with the French government on their behalf.
 Sarkozy supported the foundation in May 2003 of the private non-profit Conseil français du culte musulman ("French Council of the Muslim Faith"), an organisation meant to be representative of French Muslims.
 In addition, Sarkozy has suggested amending the 1905 law on the separation of Church and State, mostly in order to be able to finance mosques and other Muslim institutions with public funds so that they are less reliant on money from outside France.
 It was not followed by any concrete measure.

-Minister of Finance: 2004
+Minister of finance: 2004

 During his short appointment as Minister of Finance, Sarkozy was responsible for introducing a number of policies.
 The degree to which this reflected libéralisme (a hands-off approach to running the economy) or more traditional French state dirigisme (intervention) is controversial.
 He resigned the day following his election as president of the UMP.